Hrsikesa108/gen-ai-bootcamp-2025/README.md

 This README provides a high-level overview of the system depicted in the diagram.
 Specific implementation details and technologies used may vary.

----
-Feel free to modify or expand this README to fit your specific needs and project details.
-You can add sections for:

-- **Installation Instructions:** How to set up and run the system.
-- **API Usage:** Details on how to interact with the APIs.
-- **Configuration:** Options for customizing the system.
-- **Examples:** Demonstrating how to use the system for different tasks.
-- **Contributing:** Guidelines for contributing to the project.